insertinterestingnamehere/insertinterestingnamehere.github.io/posts/cython-collaboration.md

 This definitely isn't a feature though.
 It's just a cleverly exploited bug that hasn't been fixed yet and is certainly not usable in anything more than entertaining examples.
+(EDIT: yep, it's a feature, though it wasn't directly made for templates.
+It applies to situations where the return type is well defined regardless of the input types and no explicit instantiations are needed to resolve the function call.
+In other words, anything that looks like a C variadic call when it is actually used, can be wrapped this way instead of trying to mess with declaring multiple template interfaces.)

 It would also be nice to see things like overloading in-place operations and overloading `operator||` and `operator&&` in Cython at some point, but I haven't done that yet.